SilkRose/Pony/stories/ticking-love/ticking-love.md

 >
 > Love,
 > Twilight Sparkle.
->
-> P.S. a kiss would be nice.

 My eyes are full of joyous tears as I set the note down.

 *Zero.
-A kiss, you shall get, Twilight!*
+Yay!
+I love you too, Twilight!*

-I wrap my hooves around her and kiss her passionately.

-She kisses back as we enjoy the moment, happy tears flowing from her eyes.
+I spring forward wrapping Twilight in the biggest most lovingest tackle-hug.

+She recovers and hugs back, giggling.

 I say, "I love you."